matteobarbera/mavlab_wiki_fork/Lab-standards.md

 # Version control
  Git v2 or higher, ?and for SVN a Git bridge?

-#Basic Software
+# Basic Software

-Should haveat least Linux,optionally Win and OSX version
+Software used should have at least Linux,optionally Win and OSX version.
+Exeption arevery specific progrems fro hardware, e,g. certain measurein equipment

 * KiCad  (WXL)
 * FreeCad (WXL)